Registering and Launching a DWC App

 To register a new application in the EM, go to Web > App Deployment > Applications.
 From there, you can create a new app by clicking the Add + button or update an existing app by double-clicking its entry in the Application list.

-Fill in the Application Name and Program File fields located at the top of the page, check the DWC Web App Enabled checkbox located at the bottom of the General section, and save the configuration.
+Fill in the Application Name and Program File fields located at the top of the page, check the DWC-WebCUI App Enabled checkbox located at the bottom of the General section, and save the configuration.

 For more information about the various configuration options, see EM: Web - App Deployment.

-To register a DWC app in Eclipse with the BDT, open your BBj program in Eclipse and deploy it as a DWC app by clicking the "Run as DWC Program" button:
+To register a DWC app with the BDT Studio, open the BBj program and click the "Run as DWC Program" toolbar button:![]()

 This button registers the application, enables DWC deployment, and opens the app in a web browser with the default URL configuration.

-BASIS also offers a BBj VSCode plugin to facilitate BBj development.
-This plugin provides buttons to run an app in the DWC or BUI.
+BASIS also offers a BBj VS Code extension to facilitate BBj development.
+This extension provides buttons to run an app in the DWC or BUI.
 Clicking either of these will register your application, enable DWC or BUI, and launch a web browser with the default URL configuration.

 Register with Admin API